My Journey with NAT VPS

 August 2020: Webhorizon

 This is the newest addition to the NATs in my VPS collection.
 As some other servers are being let go, this one might come into use.
-Particularly because of my focus to concentrate web hosting in Eu or Singapore.
+Particularly because of my focus to concentrate web hosting in Europe or Singapore.

 Initial set of issues with this service include my inability to use Cloudflare for configuration of ipv6.
 Logging in via SSH works well though!